History of Hail in Timeline

 Hail

-January 2010: US National Weather Service Hail Threshold Increase
+January 2010: US National Weather Service hail diameter threshold increase

-In January 2010, the US National Weather Service increased its hail diameter threshold for severe thunderstorm warnings to 1 inch (2.5 cm), up from the previous threshold of 0.75 inches (1.9 cm).
+In January 2010, the US National Weather Service increased the hail diameter threshold for severe thunderstorm warnings to 1 inch (2.5 cm), up from the previous threshold of 0.75 inches (1.9 cm).

-On July 29, 2010, a stationary thunderstorm resulted in a foot of hail accumulation in Boulder County, Colorado.
+On July 29, 2010, a foot of hail accumulated in Boulder County, Colorado due to a stationary thunderstorm.

-On June 5, 2015, hail up to four feet deep fell on one city block in Denver, Colorado, accompanied by rain and high winds.
-The hailstones, described as between the size of bumble bees and ping pong balls, fell for one and a half hours between 10:00 pm and 11:30 pm.
-Tractors were needed to clear the area, filling more than 30 dump truck loads of hail.
+On June 5, 2015, a hailstorm dropped up to four feet of hail on one city block in Denver, Colorado.
+The hailstones, between the size of bumble bees and ping pong balls, fell for one and a half hours between 10:00 pm and 11:30 pm.
+Tractors removed over 30 dump truck loads of hail.

 In 2023, hailstorms in the United States caused $46 billion in damage to cars, roofs, and crops, according to the Insurance Institute for Business & Home Safety (IBHS).